 General

 The international character of shipping operations generates the need for a common approach and universally agreed standards for AtoN.
 According to the SOLAS Convention Chapter 5, Regulation 13, Paragraph 2, ‘In order to obtain the greatest possible uniformity in aids to navigation, Contracting Governments undertake to take into account the international recommendations and guidelines when establishing such aids.’
-Reference is made to IALA recommendations and guidelines.
+Reference is made to IALA Recommendations and Guidelines.

 The successful delivery of AtoN services depends upon competent and experienced personnel to implement and maintain such aids.
 It means that IALA should not only define international standards for the AtoN themselves, but also for the personnel in charge of their implementation and their maintenance.